 - A representative for the deceased’s estate

 The laws for wrongful death cases are different than they used to be.
-In previous years, there was no way to sue someone for the death of someone else—this left family members without any way to recover damages after their loved one was deceased.
+In previous years, there was no way to sue for the death of a loved one.
+This left family members without a way to recover damages after losing a loved one.
 But today, wrongful death statutes make it possible for certain family members to sue for damages.

-However, any damages the representative wins from the suit would be held in the estate until they can get passed on to the surviving next-of-kin.
-Any loved ones who don’t fit into the categories above cannot sue for wrongful death on the deceased’s behalf.
+However, any damages the representative wins from the suit would be held in the estate until they can get passed on to the surviving next of kin.
+Any loved ones who don’t fit into the categories above cannot sue for wrongful death on the deceased person’s behalf.

-What Wrongful Death Damages Can a Family Member Sue for?
+What Types of Damages Can a Family Member Sue for?

 - Medical bills from the last injury or illness caused by the car accident